 Part 2 (Weeks 3, 4, 5 and 6) focuses on economic models of war planning and execution systems.
-Models considered include opportunity costs of private military contractor deployments (Week 3), expected-utility and war initiation (Week 4); defense spending and the Gini index as indicators of impeding war (Week 5), and the predation theory of civil war initiation (Week 6).
+Models considered include expected-utility and war initiation (Week 3), opportunity costs of private military contractor deployments (Week 4), defense spending and the Gini index as indicators of impeding war (Week 5), and the predation theory of civil war initiation (Week 6).

 In Part 3, we explore issues and trends in the political economy of international violence.
-Topics covered include the security effects of falling oil prices (Week 7), economics of terrorism finance (Week 8), the relationship between organized crime and rebellion (Week 9), and dynamics of war economies (Week 10).
+Topics covered include the security effects of falling oil prices (Week 7), economics of terrorism finance (Week 8), the relationship between organized crime and rebellion (Week 10), and dynamics of war economies (Week 11).
+There will be no class in Week 9 (Spring Break).

 Part 4 concludes the course by considering the role of economics in international peacemaking.
-It opens with a look at how economic incentives encourage cooperation among disputants (Week 11), and continues with a closer look at the utility of economic sanctions as a peacemaking tool (Week 12).
+It opens with a look at how economic incentives encourage cooperation among disputants (Week 12), and continues with a closer look at the utility of economic sanctions as a peacemaking tool (Week 13).
 We then shift our attention to the political economy of peacekeeping finance (Week 14), and end the class with an exploration of the political economy of DDR finance (Week 15).